 Understanding secure SDLC

-Secure SDLC is the practice of integrating security activities, such as creating security and functional requirements, code review, security testing, architectural analysis, and risk assessment into the existing development process.
-This might, for example, involve writing your security and business requirements together and performing a risk analysis of your architecture during the design phase of the SDLC process.
+Secure SDLC is the practice of integrating security activities, such as creating security and functional requirements, code reviews, security testing, architectural analysis, and risk assessment, into the existing development workflow.
+This might, for example, involve writing your security and business requirements together and performing a risk analysis of your architecture during the design phase of SDLC.

 Throughout every stage of the secure software development lifecycle, security methods and remediation tools are typically integrated with code repositories to address any concerns or potential vulnerabilities as they emerge.